UMM-CSci/csci-1301-fall-2021/_labs/lab1.md

 module has been imported twice.
 If this is happening, clear both `image.rkt` teachpacks and then add the one in the middle column.

+### Start the lab

+You will use a pair-programming
+approach: one person is a _driver_ at the keyboard and type in program instructions; and the other person is a _navigator_ and guides the driver by providing suggestions about what to type and what to do next.
+The roles should be switched
+every 10-15 minutes.
+For this lab it will be convenient to switch at the end of each exercise.

+If you are working in a group of three, the roles
+are: a _driver_, a _navigator_, and a _quality control_ person.
+Again, make sure to switch frequently.

 Start your lab by typing a comment in the beginning of the file with the lab number and the names (first and last) of all group members.
-Recall that Racket comments are lines that start with ; (a semicolon).
+Recall that Racket comments are lines that start with `;` (a semicolon).

-You should create a folder for your work in this class, and possibly a subfolder for the lab so that you can keep each lab and each problem set in a separate folder.
-In order to save a file go to \"File -\> Save Definitions As\...\" and navigate to your folder.
+In order to save a file go to "File -\> Save Definitions As…" and navigate to your folder.
 Make sure to save your file with the extension `.rkt`.
-After you\'ve done it once you can just use \"Save\" (or Ctrl-S) to save the file.
+After you've done it once you can just use "Save" (or Ctrl-S) to save the file.

-#### What to submit

-You may do all your work in one file or in separate ones, whichever you find more convenient.
-Make sure to submit all your files.
+The lab below will have several parts.
+You may do all your work in one file, or you may do different parts in different files, whichever you find more convenient.
+Make sure to submit all your files, however.

-At the end of the lab please send me and your group partner(s) all your Racket files as e-mail attachments.
-My e-mail is [elenam at morris.umn.edu]{.email}.
-The subject of your e-mail must be \"1301 Lab 1\" followed by \"Final\" or \"Not final\", depending on whether this is a final submission or you are still working on it.
-If you need to finish it, make sure to set up a time with your group partner(s) to finish the lab.

-#### When to submit

-Due Wednesday, September 6, at 11:59pm.
-If you submit the final version during the lab, you are done.

 ### Problem 1: Infix to prefix conversion.
 (8 points)